 Looking for ab exercises with an exercise ball?
 Exercise balls are incredibly versatile when it comes to training your abs.
-We talk about the best exercises you can do to sculpt your upper, lower and the oblique abdominal muscles.
+We talk about the best exercises you can do to sculpt your upper, lower and oblique abdominal muscles.

 Want to move fast?
 Jump to the right section below.

 Crunches are a popular ab exercise.
 Why not use the exercise ball to up your crunching game?
-Keep your upper back on the ball in a safe position, and your feet firmly planted on the floor to make sure that you can stay stable throughout the exercise.
-Now contract your abs so that your mid back is on the ball but your shoulders and neck are elevated.
-When they're done correctly, crunches are a really effective way to train your abs on an exercise ball.
+Keep your upper back on the ball in a safe position and your feet firmly planted on the floor to make sure that you can stay stable throughout the exercise.
+Now contract your abs so that your mid-back is on the ball, but your shoulders and neck are elevated.
+When they’re done correctly, crunches are a really effective way to train your abs on an exercise ball.

 Russian twists are one of the most effective ab exercises with an exercise ball, really hitting your obliques.
 When you’re in a safe seated position, clasp your hands together and stretch straight out in front of you.
 Now rotate your core until they are at a 90-degree angle.
-This will ensure that they are completely engaged and will prevent you from overstretching, whilst getting the most benefit out of the exercise.
+This will ensure that they are completely engaged and will prevent you from overstretching whilst getting the most benefit out of the exercise.

 Tucks are one of the more difficult ab exercises with an exercise ball.
 They really hammer your lower abs!
 Place your hands on the floor and your feet on the ball, facing down.
-Now bring your knees in to your chest, so that the ball rolls with you under your feet.
+Now bring your knees into your chest so that the ball rolls with you under your feet.
 Once you’ve contracted as far as possible, extend your legs so that your ab engagement releases, and let the ball roll back to its starting position.

 The pike will hit your upper and lower abs at the same time.
 Be ready to feel the burn with this one!
-In the same starting point as the knee tuck, contract your abs and push your hips back, so that you form an upside-down V shape, rolling the ball in toward your core.
+In the same starting point as the knee tuck, contract your abs and push your hips back so that you form an upside-down V shape, rolling the ball toward your core.
 This is where your upper and middle abs come into play, keeping you stable.
 Now move back to the starting point, ensuring your legs are straight throughout.
 The pike is one of the most effective ab exercises with an exercise ball!

 Finally, the V pass, which is a lighter exercise for your core.
-Just lay flat on your back on a supportive surface, putting the exercise ball in between the lower legs.
-Contract your abs and keep your limbs straight until you form a V. Now grab the ball from between your legs, and lower your arms and legs, so that the ball stays in your arms.
+Just lay flat on your back on a supportive surface, putting the exercise ball in between your lower legs.
+Contract your abs and keep your limbs straight until you form a V. Now grab the ball from between your legs, and lower your arms and legs so that the ball stays in your arms.
 Repeat, passing the ball back to your legs.